Unappreciated: Commercial performance

-In the United States, the album debuted at number 4 on the Billboard 200, selling an estimated 91,000 copies in its first week of release.
-On September 21 of the same year, the album was certified Gold by the RIAA, for shipments of 500,000 copies.
-The album debuted and peaked at number 20 on the Japanese Albums Chart.
-In the United Kingdom, the album debuted at number 80, and to date has sold only 30,000 copies there.
+In the United States, Unappreciated debuted at number 4 on the Billboard 200, selling an estimated 91,000 copies in its first week of release.
+On September 21 of the same year, it was certified Gold by the Recording Industry Association of America (RIAA) for shipments of 500,000 copies.
+The album also debuted and peaked at number 62 on the Japanese Albums Chart and number 80 on the UK R&B Albums Chart.